rdkcentral/firebolt/requirements/pr-feature-user-interest/specifications/intents/user-interest/index.md

 is activating a UI element in the app, or in a second screen experience that is communicating with the app, that implies interest of some kind.

-## 4. User Interest from a platform UX
+### 3.2.
+User Interest from a platform UX

 Firebolt platforms may provide a platform UX, e.g. voice or and RCU, to express user interest in content from an active App.
-To facilitate this Apps will need to be told about the user\'s expressed interest in their content.
+To facilitate this Apps will need to be told about the user's expressed interest in their content.

-First, the Aggregated Experience (or some app with the correct capability) detects that the user is interested in something.
+First, the Aggregated Experience (or some app with this capability) detects that the user is interested in something.
 In this picture the interest is triggered by an RCU button, but how this occurs is outside the scope of this document.
 When this happens, the Aggregated